Millions of Americans will work on Thanksgiving.

 Will employees at your company be spending Thanksgiving at work?
 If so, bring the gratitude (and treats) and make it a workplace celebration they’ll appreciate!

 Spending the holiday at work isn’t where most of us want to be for this traditional at-home celebration.
-But with the right attitude and activities, sharing Thanksgiving with colleagues is an opportunity to highlight workplace gratitude and celebrate your work family.
+But with the right attitude and activities, sharing Thanksgiving at work with colleagues is an opportunity to highlight workplace gratitude and celebrate your work family.

 Make Gratitude Your #1 Priority for Thanksgiving at Work